British nationality law: Development from feudal allegiance

 Until the mid-19th century, it was unclear whether nationality regulations in the United Kingdom were applicable elsewhere in the British Empire.
-Individual colonies had each developed their own procedures and requirements for naturalisation, granting subject status at the discretion of those local governments.
+Individual colonies had each developed their own procedures and requirements for naturalisation, granting subject status at the discretion of the local governments.
 In 1847, Parliament formalised a clear distinction between subjects who were naturalised in the UK and those who became British subjects in other territories.
 Individuals who naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the Empire.
 Those naturalising in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory; a subject who locally naturalised in Canada was a British subject there, but not in England or New Zealand.
 When travelling outside of the Empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.

 Certain territories that came under British jurisdiction were not formally incorporated as Crown territory proper.
 These included protectorates, protected states, mandated territories, and Indian princely states.
 Because domestic law treated these areas as foreign territory, birth in one of these areas did not automatically confer British subject status.
 Instead, most people associated with these territories were designated as British protected persons.
 British protected persons were treated as aliens in the United Kingdom, but both British subjects and protected persons could be issued British passports.
 Protected persons could not travel to the UK without first requesting permission, but were afforded the same consular protection as British subjects when travelling outside of the Empire.